 The relative lull created by the coronavirus pandemic has afforded fraternity leaders an opportunity for real, structural reform.
 A perfect place to start is with our respective standards and accreditation processes, but the possibilities are limitless.
-Now might be a time to pursue project-based membership standards like I outlined in this post on FraternityMan.
-It would be a wonderful period to define some use and utility for big brothers or family trees - particularly if they can eliminate some of the organizational complexity we've created over the years.
+Now might be a time to pursue project-based membership standards as I outlined in this post on FraternityMan.
+It would be a wonderful period to define some use and utility for big brothers or family trees - particularly if doing so would eliminate some of the organizational complexity we've created over the years.
 This "down period" is a perfect moment to consider lower-cost alternatives to the traveling consultant model.
-That could mean relying more on regional volunteers and digital communication on a permanent basis.
+That could mean relying more on regional volunteers and digital communication permanently.

 We should expect that the post-pandemic world will be significantly different than the pre-pandemic world.
 Government-mandated shutdowns affecting the economy will have long-lasting effects on a student's disposable income.
 Furthermore, students seem less willing to tolerate half-hearted commitments to accessibility and inclusion.
-Getting more from less - resources, members, events, you name it – must become an objective for fraternity leaders.
+Getting more from less - resources, members, events, you name it - should be a key objective for fraternity leaders.
 It is time to seriously consider how we make fraternities more competitive and more accessible.

 It's possible. . . right now:

-After we published the first Pyramid Program (which has since been altered and further streamlined), a historically over-achieving chapter reached out for clarification.
+After we published the original "Pyramid Program," a historically over-achieving chapter reached out with a question.
 They wanted to know if they could receive "extra credit" for completing all of the 7 optional standards.
-My answer (“No.”) baffled them.
+My answer, "No," seemed to confuse them.
 For probably the first time since they had joined the fraternity, they were told that doing more was not better.
 Doing more was not enough to win them a trophy.